parrondo/mql5-json-api/README.md

 When the terminal reconnects to the market, it sends the last closed candle again.
 So you should update the historical data.
 Make the `action="HISTORY"` request with `fromDate` equal to your last candle timestamp.

 `OnTradeTransaction` function is called when the trade transaction event occurs. `Streaming socket` sends `TRADE_TRANSACTION_REQUEST` data every time it happens.
-You can create and modify orders/positions in the MQL5 terminal manually and check the expert logging tub for better understanding.
+Try to create and modify orders in the MQL5 terminal manually and check the expert logging tab for better understanding.
 Also see [MQL5 docs](https://www.mql5.com/en/docs/event_handlers/ontradetransaction).

 `TRADE_TRANSACTION_REQUEST` request data: